 All clubs having 3 or more members exhibiting 3 or more animals of the same kind, (3 exhibitors of beef, 3 exhibitors of sheep, etc.) will be in competition for this award as a club.
 The purpose of this contest is to promote better care of livestock, pens, and equipment and to keep animals clean and attractive always.
 A summary will be provided for placing on the "Tony Rollin Herdsman Trophy Award."
 The award is based on accumulation of points in each barn.
 Certificates will be awarded to the best club in each of the barns.
-Rabbit/poultry barns and the llama barn will be evaluated by the superintendent of the barn.
+Rabbit/poultry barns will be evaluated by the superintendents of those barn.